-Learning of this movement to the south, Zhukov decided that Hube was in full retreat and would soon attempt a break-out to the south.
-To prevent this, Zhukov stripped units from the encircling forces and sent them to the southern side of the pocket and this, when he attempted to attack to the south, Hube encountered increasing resistance from 2nd Ukrainian Front’s infantry and artillery.
+Learning of this movement to the south, Zhukov decided that Hube was in full retreat and would soon attempt a breakout to the south.
+To prevent this, Zhukov stripped units from the encircling forces and sent them to the southern side of the pocket and thus, when he attempted to attack to the south, Hube encountered increasing resistance from 2nd Ukrainian Front’s infantry and artillery.

 Hube now ordered the pocket to be reduced in size, so shortening its front and increasing the density of its defence.
 Just before the 1st Ukrainian Front had completed the encirclement, Hube had requested from the Oberkommando des Heeres the authority to use mobile defence tactics during the breakout, but this request was refused.
 However, once the encirclement was complete, the situation changed.
 The heavy snow meant that the limited weight of supplies which could be delivered were insufficient to maintain the fighting strength of the 1st Panzerarmee.
 The neighbouring German armies, which were General Otto Wöhler’s 8th Army to the south-east and Raus’s 4th Panzerarmee to the north-west, were unable to attempt a major relief operation.